-The Custom Colors feature is a powerful tool that enables users to define their own logic for color indicators, and display that logic in visualizations.
+The Value Driven Colors feature is a powerful tool that enables users to define their own logic for setting colors DIRECTLY for conditional formatting in visualizations.

 In this way, custom colors give users an alternative to custom KPIs.
 Unlike KPIs, they can be defined in the datasource or data model (formatting by cell), and can be displayed in any visualization.
 This makes it very easy for users to simply add the color chip to query and identify the significant colors in the resulting visual.
 Also unlike custom KPIs, they are not defined against other measures.

-Custom colors are defined by values that are RGB integers that reflect the color spectrum.
+Value colors based on RGB are defined by values that are RGB integers that reflect the color spectrum.

 The valid range for an ordinary RGB color is zero (0) to 16,777,215 (&H00FFFFFF).
 The high byte of a number in this range always equals 0; the lower 3 bytes, from least to most significant byte, determine the amount of red, green, and blue, respectively.
 The red, green, and blue use 8 bits each, and are represented by an integer between 0 and 255 (&HFF).